sageserpent-open/NTestCaseBuilder/README.markdown

 That's rather a lot of test cases - do we really need all of them?

 Let's think about how likely a bug is going to be manifest when we run our parameterised test repeatedly over all 95367431640625 test cases.
-Let's say that we've already fixed the low-hanging bugs that occur straightaway for just about any choice of test case.
+Let's say that we've already fixed the low-hanging bugs that occur straight away for just about any choice of test case.

 When I say 'low-hanging bugs', I mean things like:-